Moby: Collaborations

 Moby has collaborated live with many of his heroes while on tour or at fundraisers.
 He has performed "Walk on the Wild Side" with Lou Reed, "Me and Bobby McGee" with Kris Kristofferson, "Heroes" and "Cactus" with David Bowie, "Helpless" with Bono and Michael Stipe, "New Dawn Fades" with New Order, "Make Love, Fuck War" with Public Enemy, "Whole Lotta Love" with Slash, and "That's When I Reach For My Revolver" with Mission of Burma.

+Throughout his career, he has released a number of remixes of iconic tracks including Beastie Boys' “Alive”, Aerosmith's “Falling in Love”, Brain Eno's “Fractal Zoom”, Blur's “Beetlebum”, Daft Punk's “The Son of Flynn”, Erasure's “Chorus”, Metallica's “Until it Sleeps”, Michael Jackson's “Beat It” and “Who Is It?”, Orchestral Manoeuvres in the Dark's “Souvenir”, The Rolling Stone's “I’m Free”, and Ultravox's “Lament”.